spiral-lang/spiral/README.md

 * from them you can create your own categories
 * the hashtag # operator is an operator that allow the composition of categories naturally,
 * in spiral categories `id` are mapped to the prime numbers
-* due that categories id are mapped to the prime numbers. the operator # hashtag has the same  properties of the multiplication *
+* due that categories id are mapped to the prime numbers. the operator # hashtag has the same  properties of the prime multiplication *
 * for example if you concretize spiral in a database is very easy to classify objects in a query just using the mod operator or prime factorization
 * they are part of the internal category of functors, they also can be categorized in fact everything is spiral is a subcategory of functors